Associate Professor of Computer Science

 School of Cognitive Science

 I got my Ph.D. in Computer Science from the City University of New York in 1999.
 My main research interest is in genetic optimization of neural networks for human-like tasks.
 My PhD dissertation dealt with computer-based parsing and semantic analysis of English sentences.
 I am currently using neural networks to solve high level cognitive decision making and planning in team-based 3D computer games, such as capture the flag, soccer, and Quidditch.
 I am also interested in the Open Software movement and its effect on society and economics.
 I have recently been involved in studying the divital divide, and also on how to incorporate dialogic techniques into classroom teaching.
 Between 2006 and 20012 I also served as Special Presidential Assistant for Diversity and Multicultural Education at Hampshire College.

 To say I am into sports is an understatement.
 I like both playing them and watching them, but enjoy playing them much more.
-When I do it is mostly cycling, soccer, and running.
+When I do it is mostly cycling and soccer.
 When watching, I am very much into the Pittsburgh Steelers, and I am a big fan of cyclists Alberto Contadori and Purito Rodriguez.
 You can also ask me about Lance Armstrong, but be ready for a long conversation where I share many different points of view.